Admission Requirements

 Previous Healthcare Experience

-• Proof of accumulated non-shadowing healthcare and/or patient care hours reported in CASPA is required.
-Proof must be on official letterhead from the employer(s) and must contain the following information: your name, dates of employment, job title, job status (full time, part time, or volunteer) and the number of hours worked.
-The letter must be signed by a HR official or immediate supervisor.
+• Proof of accumulated non-shadowing health care and/or patient care hours reported in CASPA is required.
+Proof must be on official letterhead from the employer(s) and must contain the following information: your name, dates of employment, job title, job status (full-time, part-time, or volunteer), and the number of hours worked.
+The letter must be signed by an HR official or immediate supervisor.
 Hours accumulated within the past 5 years will be accepted.

 • Candidates must submit two letters of recommendation.
 At least one letter of recommendation must be from a non-related, practicing PA or Physician (MD or DO).
 The other reference must be from someone who has observed the applicant in an academic or professional setting.